In-situ extreme mass ratio inspirals via sub-parsec formation and migration of stars in thin, gravitationally unstable AGN discs: Outcome of the AGN star population

 \subsection{Tidal disruption}

 When determining the in-situ EMRI rate, we exclude `disrupted' stars since the outcome of disruption depends on the stellar structure.
+It is likely that rather than being promptly disrupted, these stars experience Roche Lobe overflow \citep{MetzgerStone2017} which may or may not be stable, depending on the impact of the accretion disc.
 For the $10^6 {\rm M_{\sun}}$ SMBH discs in particular, surviving tidal forces from the central SMBH is the main obstacle for in-situ stellar populations.
-These disrupted stars might be relevant for the production of TDEs (or some version thereof\footnote{Depending on the mass loss rate of the star and its interior structure, the stellar orbit may evolve adiabatically as its internal density readjusts \citep{Rossi2021}, allowing stars to recede from the SMBH.
-However, the torques from global gas disc will alter this evolution. }), which we plan to investigate in a follow-up paper.
+These stars might be relevant for the production of Quasi-periodic eruptions \citep{MetzgerStoneGilbaum2022} or some version of TDEs\footnote{Depending on the mass loss rate of the star and its interior structure, the stellar orbit may evolve adiabatically as its internal density readjusts \citep{Rossi2021}, allowing stars to recede from the SMBH.
+However, the torques from global gas disc will alter this evolution.}, which we plan to investigate in a follow-up paper.
 If these stars survive partial disruptions, they may continue to migrate into the inner disc and potentially increase the in-situ EMRI rate.